MKing301/expenses/README.md

 # Expense Tracking Project

+This application is for expense tracking that allows for customized categories.
+The categories can be added from the admin console or using a Rest API.

 ## Set Up Machine
 I am working on a Linux machine with Ubuntu 20.04.
 Type ` lsb_release -a` to check your version.
 My results are: